New merit functions for multiobjective optimization and their properties: Preliminaries

 \subsection{Optimality, stationarity, and level-boundedness for multiobjective optimization}

 We first introduce the concept of optimality and stationarity for~\cref{eq: CMOP}.
+Note that vector-to-vector inequalities are componentwise, as defined at the beginning of the previous section.
 Recall that $x^\ast \in S$ is \emph{Pareto optimal} if there is no $x \in S$ such that $F(x) \le F(x^\ast)$ and $F(x) \neq F(x^\ast)$.
 Likewise, $x^\ast \in S$ is \emph{weakly Pareto optimal} if there does not exist $x \in S$ such that $F(x) < F(x^\ast)$.
-It is known that Pareto optimal points are always weakly Pareto optimal, and the converse is not always true.
-We also say that $\bar{x} \in S$ is \emph{Pareto stationary}~\cite{Tanabe2019}, if and only if,
+It is known that Pareto optimal points are always weakly Pareto optimal, and the converse is not true necessarily.
+When~$F$ is directionally differentiable, we also say that $\bar{x} \in S$ is \emph{Pareto stationary}~\cite{Tanabe2019} if